WUSTL-Biol4220/home/labs/lab_13.md

 When run in this way, notice that the script only printed `Hello, world!` to standard output in the Unix shell, but the unassigned string value (`'Ahem, can you hear me?'`) does not produce any output.

-In this course, we will generally prefer to write our code in source files (`.py`) so that code can be reused and shared, but the command-line interface of `ipython` is often useful for code design, development, and debugging.
+In this course, we will generally prefer to write our code in source files (`.py`) so that code can be reused and shared, but the command-line interface of `python` is often useful for code design, development, and debugging.

 ---